WHaverals/IntroDH-Fall2024/_modules/week-02.md

 Ulysses Project: (developed by @frabbitry and team: a study of how James Joyce's Ulysses associated various locations in the city of Dublin with literary and mythic allusions.
 Creates a map as guide to parts of Dublin that are associated with passages in Ulysses.)

-Banksy Project: (developed by @alnopa9 and team: a gallery and study of the works of the artist Banksy, where in the world they are distributed, and what media forms they have taken.)

 The Hamilton Project: (Greensburg project with lots of network visualizations and a graph of motifs and their frequency of repetition in the musical Hamilton)

 Profanities in Quentin Tarantino's Screenplays (Pittsburgh student project, with network analysis of offensive language spoken by/to male and female characters)

-Divergences in Machine Translation: Examining Harry Potter texts processed by Google Translate across multiple language families: (Pittsburgh student project)

 La Lega Toscana Protezione multi-semester Pitt/newtfire project by @zme1 studying English-Italian language adaptation and membership in a Pittsburgh Italian society, with a terrific range of graph types.